Our investment in the railway’s ‘traffic light system’ will replace outdated signalling systems and improve reliability and safety for passengers.

 The traditional approach to signalling is to use trackside signals to control the safe movement of trains.
-But with our network under growing pressure to meet capacity needs, the changes we’re making to an ageing signalling system are an essential part of our vision for a better railway for a better Britain.
+But with our network under growing pressure to meet capacity needs, the changes we’re making to an ageing signalling system are an essential part of our vision for a better railway.

 Creating a new legacy for the railway

-Our investment in introducing the latest signalling and control technology is part of the European Train Control System (ETCS) and Traffic Management (TM) programme.
+Our investment in introducing the latest signalling and control technology is part of the European Train Control System (ETCS) and traffic management programme.

 Moving to the ETCS will allow trains to run closer together and travel at their best speeds while maintaining safe braking distances.
-Alongside the TM programme, we’ll greatly increase the capacity on our network by maximising the throughput that our existing track can support.
+Alongside the traffic management programme, we’ll greatly increase the capacity on our network by maximising the throughput that our existing track can support.